majeedraza1/carousel-slider/readme.txt

 * Added   - Lazy Load of images.
 * Added   - Support multiple carousel slide at same page.
 * Added   - New Carousel Slider Widget to add carousel at widget.
 Especially helpful for page builder that use widget like "SiteOrigin Page Builder".
-* Added   - New Element added for WPBakery Visual Composer page builder.
-If you are using WPBakery Visual Composer page.
+* Added   - New Element added for Visual Composer Website Builder.
+If you are using Visual Composer Website Builder.
 * Merged  - All CSS styles in on file.

 = version 1.5.1 - 2016-08-11 =